TheLastProject/mkblog.sh/README.md

 example: `2016-02-04-Hello,-world!.md`.
 Files ending on .md that do not follow this naming convention will be considered pages and put in a navigation bar.

+*Note: Do not use spaces in your filenames, use dashes (-) instead.*

 When your have one or more posts, run `mkblog.sh build <directory>` to create your blog.
 The HTML will be placed in a subdirectory named `build` in the directory of your blog.